 A problem has recently developed with my MartinLogan speakers.
 The right speaker seems to be hissing even when the amplifier and such are not connected.
 I was wondering if this sounds like any problem you have encountered previously and have a simple solution for or might it be something which will need to be looked into more carefully.
 Your speakers are dusty.
-The electrostatic charge on the element has attracted some airborne dust or pollen.
-First unplug the speakers for six hours or overnight.
-This will allow the charge to dissipate.
-Now vacuum the front of the panel with a very strong vacuum.
-Don't worry about damaging the membrane.
-You won't.
-This should take care of your problem.

-By the way, since 1993, all of our speakers have been built with a charging circuit board that only charges the electrostatic element when music plays.
-At other times they are not charged, and cannot collect dust.
+See the vacuuming FAQ.
+The electrostatic charge on the element has attracted airborne dust or pollen.
+Since 1993, all of our speakers have been built with a charging circuit board that only charges the electrostatic element when music plays.
+At other times they are not charged and cannot collect dust.
 You can get the same benefit by simply unplugging them whenever they are not in use.
-An easy way to do that is with a power strip that has a switch.
+A power strip is an easy way to do that.